sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 ####PWR

-Lights up when power is provided to the board.
+This LED lights up when power is provided to the board.

 ####ASC
-The LED on the development board blinks when the XBee is registered to the cellular network.
+This LED on the development board blinks when the XBee is registered to the cellular network.

 <table class="tg" align="left">